 What that means is that my mindset has changed, and my emotional experience is now one of (say) powerlessness, resentment and anger.
 In other words, my use of voice and the lack of response has become as source of stress.

-In my own work, I use a definition of stress that separates the bad feeling associated with an unpleasant emotion (which we call tension-stress) and the work that we do to manage that feeling (which we call effort-stress).
+In my own work, I use a definition of stress (based on Reversal Theory) that separates the bad feeling associated with an unpleasant emotion (which we call tension-stress) and the work that we do to manage that feeling (which we call effort-stress).

 If I get a negative reaction to speaking up, I’m going to feel less safe doing it in the future.
 If I don’t get a reaction at all, I’m going to feel less confident doing it.